TomBurdge/Open-AI-Streamlit-Demo/README.md

-### Streamlit with OpenAI
+# Streamlit with OpenAI

-OpenAI does some amazing things in the ChatGPT front-end app, but what is the easiest way to make a front-end app that uses ChatGPT?

-Enter Streamlit.
-Streamlit is an extremely streamlined tool for simple web apps with python.

-This repo is an example app which receives a user input.

-### The use case
-Let's say you work at a large company and you want to know the parent brand of a company.

-This can be useful for comparing my company's share to its competitors - if I work for Proctor & Gamble I don't *only* want to know my market share against Ben&Jerry's; I want to know my market share against Unilever.
-If we have an app which can tell us the parent brand, we can find the parent company even if our data supplier hasn't given it to us.

-I have a brand, MountainDew, but what is the parent brand?

-In this case, you may know the parent brand is PepsiCo.

-But let's try a harder example, who is the parent brand of Chattem, Inc.

-Probably only domain-specific specialists know that Chattem was acquired by Sanofi in 2009.

-But OpenAI, which was effectively trained on the entire internet, does know this.
+OpenAI has revolutionized the way we interact with AI through the ChatGPT front-end application.
+But how can one create a user-friendly front-end application that leverages ChatGPT's capabilities?
+The answer lies in Streamlit.

+Streamlit is an incredibly efficient framework for building simple web applications using Python.
+This repository provides an example of such an application, designed to receive and process user input.

+## The Use Case

+Imagine you're employed at a large corporation and need to ascertain the parent company of a specific brand.
+This information is crucial for market share analysis, especially when comparing your company's performance against its competitors.
+For instance, if you're working at Proctor & Gamble, it's not just about understanding your market share in comparison to Ben & Jerry's; you need to see the bigger picture against Unilever.

+Consider a brand like MountainDew.
+You might know its parent company is PepsiCo.
+But what about a less-known example, such as Chattem, Inc.?
+Not everyone knows that Chattem was acquired by Sanofi in 2009.
+This is where OpenAI's extensive training on a vast array of internet sources becomes invaluable.

-## Prompt safety handling
+## Prompt Safety Handling

-A common issue with any app is that users, or those impersonating authorised users, try to misuse the app.

-The most famous example of this is SQL insertion - where attackers try to insert unwanted behaviour such as """DELETE TABLE USERS""" into a SQL statement.

-This can happen with LLM prompts too - a user could try to get OpenAI to expose a password or behave discriminatorily.
+One of the challenges with any application is ensuring that it is not misused, either by regular users or those impersonating authorized users.
+A classic example of such misuse is SQL injection, where attackers input destructive commands like `"""DELETE TABLE USERS"""` into SQL statements.

-Probably the easiest way to handle this is to use an LLM to screen the message before it is actually processed.
+Similar risks exist with Large Language Models (LLMs) where prompts might be crafted to extract sensitive information or promote discriminatory behavior.
+A practical solution is to use an LLM to screen the messages before they are processed by the main model.

-In streamlit_app.py, I have implemented a very simple message to protect against malicious or deceptive prompts being sent to the main model.
+In the `streamlit_app.py` file, you'll find a simple yet effective method implemented to safeguard against malicious or deceptive prompts.

-## How to use this App
+## How to Use This App

-Do you want to use this app?

-Go to **placeholder.com** to use this app hosted on streamlit community cloud.
+Interested in using this application?

+Visit [example.com](http://https://example.com/.com) to access the app, hosted on the Streamlit Community Cloud.

+If you cannot use this app, please raise an issue.
+It is likely that a spending limit has been reached.